Ceraia/Minecraft/readme.md

-# XDBLArena, portable easy to use arenas.
+# Double, portable easy to use arenas.
-### Overly branded as xdbl.dev, I know.

 This is a project that I initially commissioned and since then have edited substantially to allow a lot of different things.